Saturday, April 29, 2023

 My Crime Fiction: 'Byrne's Sitdown'

-The below short story originally appeared in American Crime Magazine:
+The below short story originally appeared in American Crime Magazine in 2023:

 Byrne’s Sitdown